ussoewwin/comfyui_facetools_without_mediapipe/README.md

 > [!NOTE]
 > These segmentation nodes were adapted from original implementations in `comfyui-easy-use` and `ComfyUI_LayerStyle_Advance`, with MediaPipe replaced by InsightFace for Python 3.13 compatibility.

+> [!WARNING]
+> **Detection Accuracy Limitation**: InsightFace cannot achieve the same level of detailed detection as MediaPipe.
+Some segmentation features may be less precise or have reduced functionality compared to the original MediaPipe-based implementations.
+The original functionality may be restricted in some cases.

 - **Facetools Human Segmentation (InsightFace)**: Human segmentation using InsightFace face detection.
 Adapted from `comfyui-easy-use`'s `humanSegmentation` node.
 Detects faces and generates segmentation masks with configurable confidence threshold.
 Returns RGBA image with mask and separate mask output.
   - **Original Repository**: [comfyui-easy-use](https://github.com/yolain/comfyui-easy-use) (Please check the original repository for license information)